 Pricing and Mortgage Trends

-The average mortgage size on newly sold homes increased year-over-year along with the average price of new homes.
-The average mortgage size rose to $257,220 in January, marking a 16.5% surge compared with a year earlier.
-In December 2013, average mortgage size on newly sold homes saw a 11.6% hike year-over-year from a year earlier.
+The average mortgage size on new homes moved north year-over-year along with new home prices.
+Average mortgage size grew 10.1% to $249,715 in April from a year earlier.
+In March 2014, average mortgage size gained 15.0% from a year earlier.